dell-zhang/zmusic_code/README.md

   http://www.lfd.uci.edu/~gohlke/pythonlibs/#scikit-learn

 --------------------------------
-Data
-./data/*.csv
+DATA

-# The data files users.csv and words.csv
+The data files users.csv and words.csv
-# have been cleaned and encoded manually
-# using unix tools (cat, cut, split, grep, sort, wc,...)
-# and a text editor (search, replace,...).
+have been cleaned and encoded manually using unix tools (cat, cut, split, grep, sort, wc,...) and a text editor (search, replace,...).

+* ./data/*.csv

-# The other files users_*.txt and words_*.txt
+The other files users_*.txt and words_*.txt
-# show how the text-format categorical attributes are encoded.
+show how the text-format categorical attributes are encoded.

+* ./data/*.txt

 --------------------------------
-Programs
+PROGRAMS

-# preprocess the users data
+Preprocess the users data
 ./users.py

-# preprocess the words data
+Preprocess the words data
 ./words.py

-# proprocess the music training/test data
+Proprocess the music training/test data
 ./music.py

-# conduct cross-validation experiments on the training data
-# using the random forest with <n> trees
+Run cross-validation experiments on the training data using the random forest with n trees
-./model.py <n>
+./model.py n

-# make final predictions on the test data
-# using the random forest with 60  trees
+Make final predictions on the test data using the random forest with 60  trees
 ./submit.py

 --------------------------------

-Performance
+PERFORMANCE

 RMSE=
-13.76513 (public),
+* 13.76513 (public)
-13.80559 (private).
+* 13.80559 (private)

 --------------------------------